 Consult with an Atlanta motorcycle accident attorney as soon as possible after the incident.
 You will probably be contacted by the insurance company and asked to make a statement.
 Talk to your lawyer before you make a statement because what you say could matter to your case.
 You might be offered a settlement check by the insurance company.
 Don’t accept it if it is less than your expenses.
 All too often the insurance company tries to quickly resolve cases in this manner but by accepting a check you are probably limiting your right to make any further claims, even if the check doesn’t adequately cover your damages.

 Your attorney will review all of the facts of the accident and will always work hard to protect your rights.
 Your lawyer will gather evidence, depose witnesses and most importantly, negotiate with the insurance company on your behalf.
 In many instances, the insurance company prefers to resolve the matter outside of court.
 However, if a settlement cannot be reached, your lawyer will present your case in court.
-If you have been injured in a motorcycle crash, contact The Bader Law Firm immediately to learn how we can help you get the compensation you deserve.
+If you have been injured in a motorcycle crash, contact Bader Scott Injury Lawyers immediately to learn how we can help you get the compensation you deserve.